United States Breaks Billion-Dollar Disaster Record in 2020

 Since NOAA began tracking billion-dollar disasters in 1980, there have been 285 such events in the United States, with total costs exceeding $1.875 trillion.
 However, the pace of events has risen in recent years; 2020 is the sixth consecutive year in which 10 or more billion-dollar weather or climate disasters affected the United States.
 Prior to this period, only 1998, 2008, 2011, and 2012 had 10 or more billion-dollar disasters.

 The United States is far from the only country feeling the pressure from increased disaster activity.
-Natural catastrophes worldwide resulted in $210 billion in damage in 2020—a $166 billion increase from 2019, Reuters reported based on an analysis by German reinsurer Munich Re.
+Natural catastrophes worldwide resulted in $210 billion in damage in 2020—up from $166 billion in 2019, Reuters reported based on an analysis by German reinsurer Munich Re.

 “Climate change will play an increasing role in all of these hazards,” said Torsten Jeworrek, a Munich Re board member.
 “It’s time to act.”